furantuturu/php-todo-app/README.md

-# A PHP ToDo app made for our finals
+# A PHP ToDo app made for our finals activity